Project Delivery Guide: Roles, Steps, and Key Phases

 A clear work breakdown structure (WBS) breaks the job into smaller, trackable pieces.
 Each component links to scope, time, and resources.

-Tool Tip: Use a shared issue log with timestamps and owner tags to manage RFIs, change orders, and blockers.
+Tool Tip: Use a centralized risk register to stay ahead of potential issues.
+Pair it with an issue log to manage RFIs, change orders, and decisions as they happen.

 As projects grow more complex, it’s the basics that hold everything together.
 By refining these steps and improving how they’re executed, delivery teams can stay ahead of risk and finish stronger.